simonmichael/hledger/hledger/hledger.m4.md

 ## Market prices

-The `P` directive declares a market price, which is an exchange rate between two commodities on a certain date.
+The `P` directive declares a market price, which is a conversion rate between two commodities on a certain date.
-(In Ledger, they are called "historical prices".)
 These are often obtained from a
 [stock exchange](https://en.wikipedia.org/wiki/Stock_exchange),
 cryptocurrency exchange, or the